 It was his private conviction that Europe as he understood the word had committed suicide when he himself had been nine years old.
 Everything that had followed had been merely the obsequies, the best one could hope for that they be conducted with decorum.

 Nonetheless, when he was himself called upon to serve, in the Second World War, Russell of course did so with distinction.
 He received an award for bravery while fighting in the mountains of Greece, and saw service as well in India, though he didn’t exactly fall under the spell of the country: ‘He hadn’t enjoyed the East at all.
 It had put him in his place perhaps, but that place had been the West and he’d been glad of it.
 Colonel Charles Russell was an unrepentant European.’
 After the war he remained in the service of his country, rising to the top of the Security Executive sometime near the beginning of the 1950s.

 As such, he has a finger in almost any pie he chooses.
 This being the height of the Cold War, there are, obviously, possible defections to the Soviet Union.
-A Labour MP in The Power House (one of those normally to be found ‘screaming about colonialism, ranting against the Americans’) threatens to defect; so too does a nuclear scientist in Slow Burner – this one’s ‘clever as a monkey, ambitious, Red Brick.
+A Labour MP in The Power House (one of those normally to be found ‘screaming about colonialism, ranting against the Americans’) threatens to defect; so too does a nuclear scientist in Slow Burner – a man who’s ‘clever as a monkey, ambitious, Red Brick.
 Far, far to the Left’.

-But there are also problems with a small Middle Eastern state that’s vital to Britain’s oil supply, in The Powder Barrel, and with industrial sabotage in Italy in The Hard Sell.
-And back home, there are criminal gangs, dealing in drugs in The Unquiet Sleep, and running casinos in The Power House.
+But there are also problems with a small Middle Eastern state that’s vital to Britain’s oil supply in The Powder Barrel, and with industrial sabotage in Italy in The Hard Sell.
+And back home, there are criminal gangs engaged in dealing drugs (The Unquiet Sleep), and running casinos (The Power House).

 As Russell reflects: ‘That was the hell of security but also its charm, its quite undeniable charm.
 Its frontiers ran nowhere: nothing was security and anything might be.’